 ⚡ Exiting the setup assistant in the way described here only works up to iOS 13.7.
-On iOS 14, the setup assistant can be bypassed on supervised devices only, via a configuration profile.
+On iOS 14 and above, the setup assistant can be bypassed on supervised devices only, via a configuration profile.

 When updating iOS or restoring a backup to your iPhone, iPad or iPod Touch, there’s always a chance for something to go wrong.
 Symptoms may include: